davidjroos/davidjroos.github.io/_posts/2018-07-17-Barcelona.md

 Breakfast at the made-for-Instagram-but-actually-quite-good Brunch & Cake.

 Having pretty much seen what we had wanted to see, we threw a dart on the map and caught a bus out to Les Corts.
-Had a great breakfast at Brooklyn Cafè, making the most of the Barcelona kerbside café culture before we had to go.
+Had a great lunch at Brooklyn Cafè, making the most of the Barcelona kerbside café culture before we had to go.

 Made our way to Plaça de la Concòrdia to see a gallery in the town hall, but we couldn't find it.